jagerber48/sciform/docs/source/usage.rst

 :mod:`sciform` attempts to follow
 `BIPM <https://www.bipm.org/documents/20126/2071204/JCGM_100_2008_E.pdf/cb0ef43f-baa5-11cf-3f85-4dcd86f77bd6>`_
 or `NIST <https://www.nist.gov/pml/nist-technical-note-1297>`_
-recomendations for conventions when possible.
+recommendations for conventions when possible.

-Value/uncertainty pairs can be formatted either by passing two values into a :class:`Formatter`, and configuring the :class:`Formatter` using :ref:`formatting_options` and :ref:`val_unc_formatting_options`, or by using the :class:`SciNumUnc` object.
+Value/uncertainty pairs can be formatted either by passing two numbers into a :class:`Formatter`, and configuring the :class:`Formatter` using :ref:`formatting_options` and :ref:`val_unc_formatting_options`, or by using the :class:`SciNumUnc` object.

 >>> val = 84.3
 >>> unc = 0.2
->>> sform = Formatter(precision=2)
+>>> sform = Formatter(Fo(precision=2))
 >>> print(sform(val, unc))
 84.30 +/- 0.20